sourcegraph/about/content/blogposts/2023/announcing-scip-clang.md

 For teams using C and C++,
-indexing your code with scip-clang can provide a significantly improved code navigation experience in Sourcegraph, similar to editors like VS Code/clangd and CLion. scip-clang's precise code navigation is aware of build configurations, macros, and type information.
+indexing your code with scip-clang can provide a significantly improved code navigation experience in Sourcegraph, similar to editors like VS Code (based on clangd) and CLion. scip-clang's precise code navigation is aware of build configurations, macros, and type information.
 Some examples of when this is particularly useful:
 - Navigating class hierarchies, such as those using virtual functions with overriding, or the
   [Curiously Recurring Template Pattern](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern).
-  In such cases, the "same" method appears in multiple class definitions, leading to false positives with search-based code navigation.
+  In such cases, identically named methods appear in multiple class definitions, leading to false positives with search-based code navigation.
 - Different C++ container types often use identical method names like `find` and `contains`, which may have multiple overloads.